Nalghamdi/AutismGames/README.md

 * Some sounds.
 * Multiple levels for each game.
 * Games for children above 8 yrs old.

+## Special Thanks
+* Google for answering all my Q's 💁.
+* Trevor Jackie and Ghadeer for their support and advice.

 ## Resources
 * [w3schools ](https://www.w3schools.com/)